QuantEcon/lecture-python-intro/lectures/cobweb.md

     plt.show()
 ```

-Now we can set up a market and plot the 45 degree diagram.
+Now we can set up a market and plot the 45-degree diagram.

 ```{code-cell} ipython3
 m = Market()